The Crap Shoot

 Getting to witness such acts to benefit the less fortunate on a daily basis makes me one of the luckiest woman in the world.

-About Trina BartlettI live in the Eastern Panhandle of WV (which a lot of people don't even consider the real West Virginia) with one dog, one cat, a daughter in middle school, a son in high school, and a husband who works strange hours.
-When I'm not working or being a mom, I can generally be found riding my bike, walking my dog and stirring things up.
+About Trina BartlettI live in the Eastern Panhandle of WV (which a lot of people don't even consider the real West Virginia) with one dog, two cats, a daughter in middle school, a son in high school, and a husband who works strange hours.
+When I'm not working as a director at a nonprofit social service organization or being a mom, I can generally be found riding my bike, walking my dog and stirring things up.

 Posted on July 26, 2014, in Family, My life, perspective and tagged christianity, humanity, issues, life, Love, musings, People, perspective, poverty, social issues, social justice, Thoughts, welfare.
 Bookmark the permalink.
 1 Comment.